VenkataVanga/MSDS-6306/README.md

         3. Alaska.csv - input for Alaska state
         4. long_lat_statecenter.csv - input for state center locations
 4. CaseStudy-01_FinalPresentation.pptx contains the output presentation for the casestudy.
+5. YouTube video link is available in https://youtu.be/6HDO2Y-cEbQ.